jeffparker/PlexPlaylistApp/README.md

 - **Export** playlists to JSON format
 - **Import** playlists from JSON (with rename and conflict handling)
 - **Modify** existing playlists: sort by year (and alphabetically for same-year items)
+- **Delete** one or more playlists from your Plex server with a checkbox-based interface
 - Feedback indicators and non-blocking UI using threads

 ## Installation